euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Documentation/updating.md

     make the change in one app module and then apply to the others using the samers.py script.

-    Build and run each of the framework apps as a test before proceeding.
+    Build and run at least one of the framework apps as a test before proceeding.

     See the [applications.md](applications.md) file for a description of the app user interface.